googleapis/google-cloud-python/docs/language/usage.rst

 Documents
 *********

-The Google Natural Language API has five supported methods
+The Google Natural Language API has the following supported methods:

 - `analyzeEntities`_
 - `analyzeSentiment`_